 (The case of Luz neighbourhood, in São Paulo)

 Social classes still exist

-Maybe that lifelong neighbourhood in which our story began was not the best place to live, maybe it could be widely improved, in fact it is hardly worth discussing it because yes, certainly it could be, because its defects were right there, at everyone´s sight, but it should be remembered also that it is, or it was, above all, a home for many people, people that could not afford to live elsewhere, and whose situation becomes precarious due to people who do can choose where to live.
+Maybe that lifelong neighbourhood in which our story initially began was not the best place to live, maybe it could be widely improved, in fact it is hardly worth discussing it because yes, certainly it could be, because its defects were right there, at everyone´s sight, but it should be remembered also that it is, or it was, above all, a home for many people, people that could not afford to live elsewhere, and whose situation becomes precarious due to people who can choose where to live.

 George Bernard Shaw said once that “in an ugly and unhappy world the richest man can purchase nothing but ugliness and unhappiness,” but while it may be true from a general overview, truth is that rich often strive hard to conceal such ugliness.
-Gentrification is an example of this, when wealthy people suddenly decide to transform the city at their will, washing its face and making it more beautiful and better even at the cost of expelling those lower classes that contributed to make it, according to some, rather ugly and unhappy.
+Gentrification is an example of this, when wealthy people suddenly decide to transform the city at their own will, washing its face and making it more beautiful and better even at the cost of expelling those lower classes that contributed to make it, according to some, rather ugly and unhappy.

 The next time you see they are tidying up the neighbourhood, and before you start to unconsciously rejoice, think about what might be really happening there instead.
 Especially if it is your own neighbourhood.

 Meanwhile, media scarcely echoes all this, though cinema often found inspiration on it to build some good plots, as we can see on the entertaining documentary Ficción Inmobiliaria (Real Estate Fiction):